USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 On the saving of a composite definition
 ---------------------------------------

-The even if only a single member is added, the full definition needs to be check to ensure the ranges are still overlapping and continuous.
+When only a single member is added, the full definition needs to be check to ensure the ranges are still overlapping and continuous.

 References
 ==========